ampproject/ampstart/tools/replace-important/README.md

 # Tests

-We have a golden test, and CLI tests, that are simply run with:
+There is a golden test, and CLI tests, that are run with:

 ```
 npm run test